-Oscar predictions: Can anything beat ‘Nomadland’?
+Oscar Predictions: Can anything beat ‘Nomadland’?

 BEST PICTURE

-COYLE: A contemplative character study made for $5 million and populated by non-professional actors, Chloé Zhao's “Nomadland” is not your typical Oscar heavyweight.
-And yet it's overwhelming the favorite, a roundly acclaimed movie from an exciting auteur that has already ruled at the Golden Globes, the BAFTAs and, most crucially, the producers and directors' guilds.
+COYLE: A contemplative character study made for $5 million and populated by non-professional actors, Chloé Zhao’s “Nomadland” is not your typical Oscar heavyweight.
+And yet it’s overwhelming the favorite, a roundly acclaimed movie from an exciting auteur that has already ruled at the Golden Globes, the BAFTAs and, most crucially, the producers and directors’ guilds.
 The weirdness of this unending pandemic awards season adds a drop of uncertainty to everything.
-But as much as I'd like to see “Sound of Metal,"“Promising Young Woman” or “Minari” sneak in for an upset, “Nomadland” is a near-lock, and an eminently worthy winner.
-But it's udder madness that Kelly Reichardt's lyrical “First Cow” never contended here.
-And how much better would the season have been if Steve McQueen's explosive “Small Axe” film anthology (which instead will vie at the Emmys) had somehow been in the mix?
-Old Oscar traditions are eroding, but not quickly enough.
+But as much as I’d like to see “Sound of Metal,” “Promising Young Woman” or “Minari” sneak in for an upset, “Nomadland” is a near-lock, and an eminently worthy winner.

-BAHR: You had to bring up “Small Axe,” didn’t you?
-I would have liked to see “Never Rarely Sometimes Always” go the distance too, but I guess this year there was only room for one contemplative character study made for under $5 million — and the one about the rural Pennsylvania teens on a bleak road trip wasn’t it.
-But it would still be “Nomadland’s” year and that’s only cause for celebration.

 BEST ACTRESS

 BAHR: The best actress race is perhaps the biggest wild card of the night.
-Viola Davis won the Screen Actors Guild Award, Andra Day won the Golden Globe and Frances McDormand won the BAFTA.
+Viola Davis won the SAG, Andra Day won the Golden Globe and Frances McDormand won the BAFTA.
 It’s chaos!
 Day still seems like a long shot and McDormand’s last win still seems fresh enough that it might push voters who would’ve otherwise went for her Fern elsewhere.
 This year I’m inclined to believe that Davis will walk away with the trophy for her raw portrayal of blues singer Ma Rainey, but I can’t help but think that perhaps Mulligan should win for “Promising Young Woman.”
-As for who should’ve been a contender, there are so many but two of my favorites include Aubrey Plaza in the criminally underseen “Black Bear” and Han Ye-ri, who gave my favorite performance in “Minari” as the long-suffering, steadfast mother Monica.

-COYLE: Chaos indeed!
-I think this is a toss up between Davis and Mulligan, with the edge going to Davis after her SAG win.
-Davis has won before, for her titanic performance in “Fences."
-But that came (somewhat debatably) as supporting actress.
-And there is justice in Davis — very possibly the greatest actor alive — taking the top award, especially when you factor in the category's history.
-Just once before has a Black woman (Halle Berry in 2002 for “Monster's Ball”) won best actress.
-Still, the race would have been all the more interesting if it hadn't overlooked two of the year's best performances: Radha Blank ("The Forty-Year-Old Version") and Carrie Coon ("The Nest").

 BEST ACTOR